Gabriel Moreno Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.77).
+- The Reds' 4.75 team ERA ranks 26th among all MLB pitching staffs.

+- Reds pitchers combine to surrender 134 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- In his most recent time out on Tuesday against the San Francisco Giants, the left-hander threw six innings, giving up two earned runs while surrendering four hits.
+- The righty's most recent time out came on Tuesday against the San Francisco Giants, when he threw 2 2/3 innings, surrendering four earned runs while allowing four hits.

-- In 11 games this season, the 25-year-old has amassed a 4.78 ERA and 7 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.
+- In 16 games this season, the 29-year-old has amassed an ERA of 7.22, with 7.6 strikeouts per nine innings.
+Opponents are hitting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.